rob05c/hilpos/README.md

 # hyg-sierpinski-cuda
-Approximation of the Travelling Salesman problem for the HYG star database using a Sierpinski Curve in CUDA
+Approximation of the Travelling Salesman problem for the HYG star database using a Hilbert Curve in CUDA